 The sweetest day of the year!

 As promised, this week’s post is published on Thursday instead of Monday.
 Why?
-There is a perfectly valid explanation.
+There’s a perfectly valid reason.
 This Thursday is a very special day, the sweetest day of the year in Polish culture.
-It is called Tłusty Czwartek, which literally translates to the Fat Thursday and today, you not only should, but you are morally and culturally obliged to eat as many sweet fried pączki (pronounced pownch-key), as possible.
-And remember, according to a jocular Polish saying, the calories consumed this day do not count, even if you are on a strictest of the diets.
-Why, then, don’t you make yourself a cup of coffee, which pairs perfectly with pastry, grab a doughnut, or if you cannot find it chose something very sweet and preferably deep fried, and spend a moment with me.
+It’s called Tłusty Czwartek, which literally translates to Fat Thursday, and today you not only should but are morally and culturally obliged to eat as many sweet fried pączki (pronounced pownch-key) as possible.
+And remember, according to a popular Polish saying, the calories you consume on this day simply don’t count, even if you’re on the strictest diet!
+So, why not make yourself a cup of coffee – which pairs perfectly with these pastries, grab a doughnut, or if you can’t find one, something sweet and preferably deep-fried, and spend a moment with me?
 As you can see, I’m already prepared.

-As majority of Europe has been predominantly Christian for thousands of years, many current traditions used to be of a religious origin.
-Spring is the new beginning, not only for nature, but for some kind of moral and ethical revival of us, human beings.
-To mark the time when, according to the Gospels, Jesus spent 40 days fasting in the desert being tempted by Satan before, eventually, being crucified and resurrected, Christians observe Lent.
-These fasting days may not seem as strict as Ramadan, when Muslims are allowed to eat only after the sunset.
-In reality, even traditionally-only religious people in many countries abstain from any activities which can be seen as “frivolous” or bringing joy and pleasure.
-Believe it or not, when I was a little child, many Polish used to refrained from eating meat, smoking cigarettes, drinking alcohol or even having sex starting from the Ash Wednesday until the Easter Sunday, with the exception for March 19th (Saint Joseph’s Day).
-Obviously Europe at the end of winter is not a happy and colourful place abundant in fresh products so for people like my grandmother the religious context was only an addition to forced fasting anyway.
+As the majority of Europe has been predominantly Christian for thousands of years, many current traditions have religious origins.
+Spring symbolizes new beginnings, not only for nature but also for a kind of moral and ethical renewal for us, human beings.
+To mark the period when, according to the Gospels, Jesus spent 40 days fasting in the desert and being tempted by Satan before his crucifixion and resurrection, Christians observe Lent.
+Although these fasting days may seem less strict than Ramadan, when Muslims fast from dawn to sunset, in many countries even traditionally-only religious people abstain from activities considered “frivolous” or sources of joy and pleasure.
+Believe it or not, when I was a child, many Poles refrained from eating meat, smoking cigarettes, drinking alcohol, and even having sex from Ash Wednesday until Easter Sunday, except on March 19th (Saint Joseph’s Day).
+Of course, at the end of winter, Europe is not a happy, colorful place full of fresh produce, so for people like my grandmother, the religious context was often only an addition to the practical reality of limited food options and forced fasting anyway.

 I do love crepes, though.
-They are typical for Poland, where the American or British style pancakes are considered a bit sloppy.
-The crepes, on the other hand, should be as thin as a batiste handkerchief, and majority of Polish mothers can make them that way.
-And even if they are not as fancy as Crêpes Suzette, they still taste great.
-By the way, the picture presents a Korean gateau-like crepes’ rainbow-coloured cake; not only the crepes looked differently, they also tasted differently depending on a layer.
-Yummy.
+In Poland, crepes are traditional, while the American or British-style pancakes are often seen as a bit sloppy.
+Polish crepes should be as thin as a batiste handkerchief, and most Polish mothers master this art.
+Even if they’re not as fancy as Crêpes Suzette, they still taste delicious.
+By the way, the picture shows a Korean gateau-like crepe cake, a rainbow of layers where each crepe looks and tastes a little different.
+Absolutely yummy!

 Back to pączki.
-It is a plural noun, because they never exist alone, unless we talk about the last one left, then it is pączek.
-They are a fist-size, more or less, donuts and filled traditionally with rose petal marmalade, though my mom’s always made them with home made plum confiture.
-Nowadays, you can find them filled with different custards, liquors, chocolate.
-Whichever works for you, though it always has to be some kind of fruit jam for me.
-Oh, and one more thing, they are always glazed with icing and sometimes sprinkled, usually with orange zest or shredded coconut.
-During Fat Thursday there are more than 100 millions of them being sold all over Poland.
-Can you believe it?
-It is said that the more you eat, the better the rest of the year will be, so why risking?
+That’s the plural form, because let’s face it, they never come alone, unless we’re talking about the very last one, in which case it’s pączek.
+These are fist-sized doughnuts, traditionally filled with rose petal marmalade, though my mother always made them with homemade plum confiture.
+Today, you’ll find all kinds of fillings, from custards and liqueurs to chocolate, but for me, it always has to be some kind of fruit jam.
+And don’t forget the glaze: a light icing is a must, often topped with orange zest or shredded coconut.
+On Fat Thursday alone, more than 100 million pączki are sold in Poland.
+Can you believe that?
+It’s said the more you eat, the better your year will be, so really, why take chances?

-I remember back in 2013, when I celebrated my first London Fat Thursday, I couldn’t find proper pączki anywhere in the area.
-Because I promised my husband to bring him some to work so he could treat his colleagues, I ended up buying 2 boxes of American doughnuts from Krispy Kreme.
-I wasn’t too happy, but as in Poland we say “jak się nie ma co się lubi, to się lubi co się ma” (which literally translates to “if you do not have what you like, you like what you have”), so beggars can’t be choosers.
-When I was taking the Tube, a kid aged 3 or 4 was hungrily looking at those open boxes so I decided to share.
-It seemed that I got at least 1 fan of Polish traditions.
-You cannot believe how happy he was learning that this day, it is one’s duty to eat lots of sweets!
+I remember back in 2013, during my first London Fat Thursday, I couldn’t find proper pączki anywhere nearby.
+I had promised my husband I’d bring some to his office so he could share them with his colleagues, and in the end I had to settle for two boxes of Krispy Kreme doughnuts.
+I wasn’t thrilled, but as we say in Poland, “jak się nie ma, co się lubi, to się lubi, co się ma” – if you don’t have what you like, you like what you have.
+So, beggars can’t be choosers.
+While on the Tube, a little kid, maybe 3 or 4 years old, kept staring hungrily at the open boxes, so I offered him one.
+It turned out I’d gained at least one fan of Polish traditions that day, he was absolutely delighted to hear that there’s a day when eating loads of sweets isn’t just allowed, it’s practically a duty!

 That’s all for now, I’m going to visit my husband at work, and just like everyone in Poland today, I’m bringing some pączki with me.